kevincarlson/QmlBridgeForMaterialDesignIcons/README.md

 5. Add the desired icon to any QML item that can display text
     * Set font.family to "Material Design Icons"
     * Set the text property to the desired property of MdiFont.Icon, e.g. `MdiFont.Icon.mdiFileImage`

+For a more thorough step by step guide, as well as an explanation of the design process, see [https://kevincarlson.codes/using-material-design-icons-with-qml/](https://kevincarlson.codes/using-material-design-icons-with-qml/).

 ## Example